 All teachers that have been thrown into the uncharted territory of trying to teach young students from home have challenges, but music teachers may have even more challenges than most.
 A choir depends on multiple voices.
 A band requires lots of players, all with instruments that may or may not be home with the students.
 General music education usually involves lots of interaction within a classroom.
-So what’s a teacher or band director to do when suddenly they have to provide instruction or guidance to their students from afar?
+So what’s a teacher or band director to do when suddenly they have to provide instruction or guidance to their students from afar with distance learning?

 “We understand that school closures have forced teachers worldwide to create online learning environments.
 While this is uncharted territory for many, luckily music technology and online learning has been a focus of Hal Leonard for years and we are doing everything we can to support educators in this time,” said John Mlynczak, a member of the Hal Leonard online music education leadership group.
 “We are offering extended trials and enhanced support for composing and recording music with Noteflight Learn, learning to play an instrument with Essential Elements Interactive, and learning songs in general music with Essential Elements Music Class.”